jayknar/RISCV_MYTH_Workshop/README.md

 ISA (Instruction Set Architecture) defines the types of instructions, the instruction format and maximum length of instructions supported by the implemented processor.

-To convert the C program [Count from 1 to n](Day1/Code/C_program_count_to_n.png) to machine code a RISC-V GCC compiler toolchain was used which contains a compiler and a disassembler.
-The machine code was then run on picorv32 cpu core implementation to validate the results.
+To convert the C program [Count from 1 to n](Day1/Code/C_program_count_to_n.png) to machine code a RISC-V GCC compiler toolchain was used which contains a compiler and assembler.
+The object code is run on RISC-V function simulator called Spike.

-Following commands were used to compile the C program

-To use the risc-v gcc compiler:
+To use the risc-v gcc compiler use below command:

 `riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64i -o <object filename> <C filename>`

 It was observed that if we used -Ofast option instead of -O1 option the optimization increased and the generated instructions were less.
 For the same C program the number of instructions for -O1 option was 15 and -Ofast option was 12.

+To visualize the assembly code use the below command:

+`riscv64-unknown-elf-objdump -d <object filename>`

+The assembly code is available [here](Day1/assembly_code_with_ofast_option)

+The object code is then run using Spike simulator and we get the [result](using_spike_to_run_program.png) of the C program

+The command to run the spike simulator is:

+`spike pk <object filename>`

+## Introduction to ABI and basic verification using iverilog